 3. Regulates the Conduct of Estate Agency Work

-The CEA ensures good conduct among industry members, with the Code of Practice, Ethics and Professional Client Care, and standard prescribed estate agency agreements.
+CEA Singapore ensures good conduct among industry members, with the Code of Practice, Ethics and Professional Client Care, and standard prescribed estate agency agreements.

 4. Sets Up Mechanisms for Discipline and Dispute Resolution

-The CEA also manages disciplinary actions such as warnings, fines, suspension and revocation, and have in place dedicated dispute resolution mechanisms that cover mediation and arbitration.
+The CEA also manages disciplinary actions such as warnings, fines, suspension and revocation, and has in place dedicated dispute resolution mechanisms that cover mediation and arbitration.

 5. Helps With Public Education